sunwaytechclub/STC-Tech-Night-1---SDLC/README.md

-# YOUR TITLE
+# SDLC - Software Development Life Cycle

-Welcome to <YOUR TITLE> 🥳!
+Welcome to SDLC Sharing Session 🥳!

-Here, we will learn about <A SHORT DESCRIPTION OF THE OUTCOME>
+Here, we will learn about Software Development Life Cycle and a few models of Software Development Methodologies

 Before we jump straight into the workshops, allow me to introduce ourself, do watch this short 1 minute video to know more 🎇!